mms142-groupn-2020/mms142-groupn-2020.github.io/README.md

 # Group N - Financial Technology

 This website is a quick overview of how financial technology came to dominate and disrupt the industry with clever and quickly-advancing innovations.
-The homepage presents three main topics that delve deeper into the subject: how financial technology disrupted the industry, the history and evolution of financial technology, and an up-to-date overview of the services offered.
+The homepage presents three main topics that delve deeper into the subject: how financial technology disrupted the industry, the history and evolution of financial technology, and an up-to-date overview of the services made possible by this technology.
 Explore the website with ease using the navigation buttons.

 This website was created by Group N in partial fulfillment of the requirements for MMS 142 (Internet Technologies and Web Development) and the following are the participating members of the group: